Veronica Zora Kirin

 Kirin’s current study documents the pandemic paradigm shift in real time through 214 interviews across 42 countries.
 It won the “Bounce Back Award” in 2020 and was presented on the TEDxTemecula stage.

 Kirin is cofounder of Anodyne Magazine, an arts and literature journal that publishes creative work on the topic of FLINTA* health.
 Her short stories, poetry, and essays have been published in Adelaide, New Feather, Unburied Anthology, Scare Street, Down in the Dirt, and elsewhere.
-She is currently working on her debut memoir about entrepreneurship with a chronic condition.
+She is the recpient of the IFF’24 fiction award and is currently working on her debut memoir about entrepreneurship with a chronic condition.

 Stories of Elders